TheKestner/Contact-Card/pages/blog12.md

 * **What companies or people (local or not) would you like to hear talk during a Bootcamp lunch and learn?**
-It be nice to hear from some companies that primarily focus on the back-end as well for jobs.
-Anything that may be Database focused but one I can think of locally is bitwerx.
+It would be nice to hear from some companies that primarily focus on the back-end as well for jobs.
+Anything that may be Database focused, but one I can think of locally is bitwerx.